wlandau/downsize/README.md

 [![Travis-CI Build Status](https://travis-ci.org/wlandau/downsize.svg?branch=master)](https://travis-ci.org/wlandau/downsize)
 [![codecov.io](https://codecov.io/github/wlandau/downsize/coverage.svg?branch=master)](https://codecov.io/github/wlandau/downsize?branch=master)

-If you have a time-consuming workflow, it may be prudent to try a downsized dry run first.
+If you have a time-consuming workflow, it may be prudent to try a scaled-down dry run first.
 If you intersperse your code with enough calls to `downsize()`, it is trivially easy to scale the workload up or down.
 That way, your entire workflow becomes a quick unit test with as little change as possible.